top of page

 Entry #2: Wapping

 A few weeks ago, a girl came in and ordered three oat mochas.
-I knew by her order that she was buying for a group of other girls who were working in a studio nearby .
-They were part of the make-up department.
-I strike up a conversation and she is friendly, telling me where she had studied to become a make-up artist.
+From her order, I could tell she was buying for a group of other girls working in a nearby studio, part of the make-up department.
+I strike up a conversation, and she’s friendly, telling me where she’d studied to become a make-up artist.
 It gets a little busy, she sits down.
 I move quickly to finish the order and turn back to her.
-I am thrilled to have recognized her university and make further conversation, mentioning how I produced a short with students from the same university this year.
-She cuts me off, index finger in air and I can feel its invisible force press up against my lips.
-Without looking at me, she says, “I’m really sorry but I’ve got these emails to write”.
-The line has been severed - status imposed.
-I am taken aback, but smile, “Of course, I understand”.
-A few minutes pass and she leaves without so much as a thank you.
+I am thrilled to have recognized her university and try to make further conversation.
+I mention how, by coincidence, I produced a short film with students from her same university this year.
+But she cuts me off, finger in the air, her invisible force pressing against my lips.
+Without looking at me, she says, “Sorry, but I’ve got these emails to write.”
+The line’s been severed - status imposed.
+I’m taken aback but smile.
+A few minutes later, she leaves without so much as a thank you.

 Comments